 Everyone Laments The Death of the Institution of Marriage, But Maybe it Needs to Die

-As my husband said, anybody from any generation could blame technology.
-Someone who lived in the 40s could say the invention of the television ruined marriage, because nobody sat around and talked anymore, they just sat in front of the TV.
+My husband pointed out that anybody from any generation could blame technology.
+Someone who lived in the 1940s could say the invention of the television ruined marriage, because nobody sat around and talked anymore, they just sat in front of the TV.

 No, social media didn’t ruin the institution of marriage.
 People who go looking for distractions will always find them in some shape or form.

-It seems like every day we’re bombarded with the statistic that 50% of marriages today end in divorce (even though that hasn’t been true since the 70s and 80s).
-People are constantly writing articles about why marriages these days fail so often, even though the divorce rate is actually going down – at least for college-educated people.
+Every day we’re bombarded with the statistic that 50% of marriages end in divorce (even though that hasn’t been true since the 70s and 80s).
+People are constantly writing about why marriages these days fail so often, even though the divorce rate is actually going down – at least for college-educated people.

-Have you ever considered that maybe the reason that the institution of marriage seems to be failing so hard is because it’s an outdated dinosaur of a concept that can’t survive in the “new age”?
+Have you ever considered that maybe the reason that the institution of marriage seems to be failing so hard is because it’s an outdated dinosaur of a concept that can’t survive in the new paradigm?

 People fear nothing more than they fear change, and marriage as we know it has been a staple of our culture pretty much since civilization began.
 The first known record of a marriage occurred in Mesopotamia 4,000+ years ago, and as you may have guessed, the wife was more or less considered the property of the husband with no rights, and was bartered for a dowry (often money or goods).